k-nearest neighbors prediction and classification for spatial data: Construction of a -NN supervised classification rule

 where

-Such classifier $g_{\mathbf{n}}$ (not necessarily uniquely determined) is called an \textit{approximate Bayes classifier.}\\ For us, a rule is good if it is \textit{consistent}, that is if, $L_{\mathbf{n}}\rightarrow L$ in probability or almost surely as $ \mathbf{n}\rightarrow \infty .$\\ The almost sure convergence of the proposed rule is established in the following theorem.
+Such classifier $g_{\mathbf{n}}$ (not necessarily uniquely determined) is called an \textit{approximate Bayes classifier.}\\ Let us say that a rule is good if it is \textit{consistent}, that is if, $L_{\mathbf{n}}\rightarrow L$ in probability or almost surely as $ \mathbf{n}\rightarrow \infty .$ \citep{devroye1994strong}\\ The almost sure convergence of the proposed rule is established in the following theorem.

 \begin{theorem} If assumptions (H1)-(H5), (H8) and (H6) or (H7), as ${\bf n}\rightarrow\infty$, hold then,

 \end{theorem}